Purity of ghee used in Tirupati laddu is one of the issues being discussed all around the country today.

 Any IT student knows the town of Pilani for the famous BITS, Birla Institute of Technology and Science.
 Any medical student knows the town of Manipal for the famous Kasturba Medical College of Manipal.
 Everyone knows Nalanda for the famous University of Nalanda that obtained significant importance, prestige and relevance during ancient times, and rose to legendary status due to its contribution to the emergence of India as a great power around the fourth century.

 These are university towns attracting thousands of earnest students every year.
-They were built with people supporting the growth of these educational institutes.
+People supporting the growth of these educational institutes began to live in these towns.

 These temple towns are referred to as ‘first-class’ towns as per va:sthu sa:stra.
-The town is built surrounding a temple, which forms the base for all professions and activities.
+Because, the town is built surrounding a temple, which forms the base for all professions and activities.

 Towns in which a temple was built along with the rest of the infrastructure are referred to as ‘second-class’ as per va:sthu sa:sthra.

-Towns that were built without a temple, but later built a temple, are referred to as ‘third-class’ as per va:sthu sa:sthra.
+Towns that were built without a temple, but a temple was constructed later, are referred to as ‘third-class’ as per va:sthu sa:sthra.

 A temple is a guiding light that can aid everyone to lead a value-driven life, not forgetting the purpose of life.
 Therefore, every town in earlier days was built with a temple as a base.